ITV Sport Channel

-ITV Sport Channel was a short-lived digital sport television channel, that was owned by Carlton Communications and Granada plc.
+ITV Sport Channel was a short-lived sport television channel that was owned by Carlton Communications and Granada plc.
 It was launched on 11 August 2001 and closed on 12 May 2002, precipitating ITV Digital's collapse over a month later.

-The channel mostly broadcast live UEFA Champions League games alongside other sports, and had two sister channels, ITV Sport Plus and ITV Sport Select.
+The channel was mostly devoted to football, but also included other sports, and it had two sister channels - ITV Sport Plus and ITV Sport Select.

 Matt Smith, Tony Dorigo, Russell Osman, Bob Wilson, John Hendrie, Garry Nelson, Guy Havord, Guy Mowbray, Peter Drury, Jon Champion, David Fairclough, Paul Walsh, Jim Beglin, Simon Hill, Peter Stevenson, Carrie Frais, Lisa Rogers and Dave Beckett presented and commentated for the channel.

 History

 Champions Channel/ONsport

-The ITV Sport Channel can trace its foundations back to 1999 when the then named ONdigital service acquired exclusive rights to screen every match from the UEFA Champions League, to supplement ITV's existing coverage of the competition.
-Two channels to show the matches were set up, entitled Champions on 28 and Champions on 99, reflecting the channel numbers these were broadcast on.
-Prior to the 2000-01 season, these channels were re-branded respectively as ONsport 1 and ONsport 2, after ONdigital had purchased rights to the ATP Masters Series tennis.
-Whilst ONsport 1 broadcast 24 hours a day, ONsport 2 timeshared with Carlton Cinema.
+In February 1999, ONdigital announced that it had secured a four-year exclusive deal to screen every match from the UEFA Champions League, supplementing ITV's existing coverage of the competition. and at the end of September 1999, two channels were launched to show the games, entitled Champions on 28 and Champions on 99, with the numbers at the end reflecting the channel numbers they were broadcast on.
+Champions on 99 aired full time on its own transponder but Champions on 28 timeshared with Carlton Cinema and only aired on Tuesday evenings to allow for a second Champions League match to be shown.
+Eventually, Champions on 28 was moved to Channel 98 to be next to its sister channel, and was rebranded as Champions on 98, and the broadcasting capacities for both networks were swapped over.

-In June 2000, ONdigital successfully outbid BSkyB for the rights to show live matches from The Football League and the League Cup, for a massive £315m over three seasons, at least five times more than any broadcaster had previously bid for it.
-The launch of the ITV Sport Channel was announced in April 2001 and both ONsport 1 and ONsport 2 were closed down prior to its launch and the subsequent renaming of the ONdigital service to ITV Digital.
+As 2000 rolled by, the channels were rebranded as ONsport 1 and ONsport 2, after ONdigital had purchased rights to ATP Masters Series tennis.

 ITV Sport Channel

+In June 2000, ONdigital successfully outbid BSkyB for the rights to show live matches from The Football League and the League Cup, for a massive £315m over three seasons, at least five times more than any broadcaster had previously bid for it and April 2001 was the announcement of a stand-alone subscription channel, the ITV Sport Channel, to host these rights, along with the Champions League coverage that OnDigital had been showing.

-The channel was launched on 11 August 2001 with Manchester City v Watford in the First Division as the game shown.
-The channel was also available on NTL cable in addition to ITV Digital.
-However it did not broadcast on Sky or on Telewest.
+The ITV Sport Channel officially launched on 11 August 2001 with Manchester City v Watford in the First Division as the game shown.
+The channel was also available on NTL cable but it did not broadcast on Sky or on Telewest.

-Two spin-off channels titled called ITV Sport Plus and ITV Sport Select were also available as ITV Digital exclusives.
-ITV Sport Select showed the on-demand Premier League football matches from Sky Sports and ITV Sport Plus was available without charge to allow viewers to watch a match or sport event if there was a scheduling conflict.
+The former ONsport 1 and ONsport 2 networks were renamed as ITV Sport Plus and ITV Sport Select, and remained exclusive to the service.
+ITV Sport Select showed the on-demand Premier League football matches from Sky Sports and ITV Sport Plus was available without additional charge to allow viewers to watch a match or sport event if there was a scheduling conflict.